 Under Pennsylvania law, inheritance tax applies regardless of the value of the estate and also applies to gifts given prior to death.
 As in New Jersey, not all assets of the estate are subject to the inheritance tax.

-Ocean City Estate Planning Attorneys
+Linwood Estate Planning Attorneys

 Our attorneys have more than 25 years experience creating estate plans.
 We draft documents personally, optimizing every detail of your estate tax plan to suit your unique situation.